Data Last Updated: June 14, 2021

-Starting Thursday, January 21, tourists will be able to enter Sri Lanka for tourism but under strict protocols.
-First, they must produce a negative PCR Covid-19 test result taken up to four days before their arrival.
-Then they will be required to take two more tests if their visit to the country is up to seven days.
-For those who are staying for more than a week, they will be asked to undergo three tests.
-Furthermore, tourists are required to pay US$12 for insurance that will cover up to US$50,000 in Covid-19 related medical costs.
-Lastly, they can only stay in 55 designated hotels across the country and will be accompanied by officials when traveling to designated tourist spots.
+Sri Lanka has reopened for tourism but under strict protocols.
+First, all visitors are required to produce a negative PCR Covid-19 test result taken up to four days before their arrival.
+They will then be required to take two more tests if their visit to the country is up to seven days.
+For those who are staying for more than a week, they will be asked to undergo three Covid tests.

 Mask is required to be worn in all public indoor, public transport and all outdoor areas.